malc-u/SomeoneKnowsSomething/README.md

 - "Link To Podcast Website"

 If somehow user that is not logged in lands on this page they will be redirected to login page.

+### Read more page

+1. Head-word with "{{podcast title}}" - reusing styling of police tape.
+2. Podcast cover picture.
+3. Podcast release date.
+4. Podcast description.
+5. Number of episodes.
+6. Button leading to the podcast page.

 ## Features left to implement in the future